 - This post contains affiliate links.
 Read more here.

 While some dogs handle these changes fine, for others it can be scary or frustrating to see the world they’d gotten used to in the summer months suddenly change.
 Here are some ways to address the biggest potential pitfalls to your dog when the kids head back to school and summer fades into memory.

 For many parents and teachers, when school is out of session, days revolve around your home.
 This is great news for your dog—suddenly they are spending less time alone and more time having adventures with you.

 A college teacher friend’s dog did fine with the summer-to-fall school transition when he was a pup but, now at 10 years old, has developed a fear of being left alone for long periods of time when fall rolls around.
-In his case, it’s cumulative: on Monday he’s okay, Tuesday he’s a bit more concerned, but by Thursday he’s barking continuously and digging and chewing at doorways.
+In his case, it’s cumulative: on Monday he’s okay, Tuesday he’s more concerned, and by Thursday he’s barking continuously and digging and chewing at doorways.

 Make things a little easier on your dog by offering them a puzzle toy stuffed with delicious goodies when you first walk out the door and playing some white noise or relaxing piano music while you are away.
 Using a DAP (dog appeasing pheromone) collar or diffuser may also help to calm your dog when they are alone.

 The back-to-school/work transition can be tough for dogs in other ways, too.
-I don’t need to tell you that, when you are busy, you don’t have as much time for your dog and that means their walks and playtime become shorter or less frequent and they are on their own more often.
+I need not tell you that, when you are busy, you don’t have as much time for your dog and that means their walks and playtime become shorter or less frequent and they are on their own more often.

 A dog without good regular outlets for physical and mental stimulation is much more likely to explode with jumping, vocalizing and rough play when you are around than one who is having those needs met.

-On the flip side, even if your dog isn’t showing signs of isolation distress or separation anxiety, being left alone can be terribly depressing.
-A bored or depressed dog may not enjoy things the way they used to and could begin to increasingly isolate themselves from the family when they are home.
+On the flip side, even if your dog isn’t showing signs of isolation distress or separation anxiety, being left alone can be depressing.
+A bored or depressed dog may not enjoy things the way they used to and could isolate themselves from the family when they are home.

 So, now you know it’s essential to include your dog’s needs among your list of priorities but when you only have the bandwidth for a bare minimum of walks and play, how do you go about it.
 My advice?
 Build a network of local dog care providers and a hoard of the right kinds of toys.

 Most facilities will allow you to drop them off whenever you need—whether that’s an afternoon on a weekday or a full day on the weekend.
 Some daycares also offer overnight options.
 If your dog is anxious or has health needs, an in-home daycare option is likely a better fit.

-They will pick-up and drop-off your pup without you needing to be home.
+They will pickup and drop-off your pup without you needing to be home.
 Most dog walkers do not require your dog to be enrolled in walks every day but they typically need a set schedule of specific days each week your dog will join them.

 On the low-tech end, any kind of puzzle toy that encourages your dog to play with their food is good for mental stimulation.
 Pack a KONG or similar toy and leave it for your dog when you walk out the door.
 Even better, pack multiple toys (or make your own) and hide them around the house for your dog to find while you are away.